-Should you tip the person at the counter who hands you your food when it was you who went into the restaurant to pick up your food order?
+Perhaps you are wondering how much to tip the person at the counter who hands you your food when you went into the restaurant to pick up your food order.

-Well, Best Men’s Health and Lifestyle is going to help you be a more sophisticated tipper.
-After reading this article you will never question, how much to tip a service provider.
+Well, Best Men’s Health and Lifestyle is here to help you be a more sophisticated tipper.
+After reading this article, you will never question how much to tip a service provider.

 - The first thing you must know is that many in the service industry rely on tips as a major contributor to their income.

-- The second thing to know is that not all tipping situations are created equal.
-While the service may be the same, there may be circumstances that may require an increase in the standard tip such as tipping the delivery person who drove in a thunderstorm to deliver your meal versus it being delivered on a perfect sunny 75-degree day.
-Or tipping the staff at a 5-star restaurant vs tipping when eating at a national restaurant chain that is your regular Friday night family spot.
+- The second thing to know, is that not all tipping situations are created equal.
+While the service may be the same, circumstances may require an increase in how much to tip.
+For example, tipping the delivery person who drove in a thunderstorm to deliver your meal versus being delivered on a perfect sunny 75-degree day should be different.
+Or, tipping the staff at a 5-star restaurant versus tipping when eating at a national restaurant chain that is your regular Friday night family burger and fries spot.

-- Always check and verify if tipping is allowed as well as if the gratuity is already included in the bill.
+- Always check and verify if tipping is allowed and if the gratuity is already included in the bill.

 Below is a chart that will help you know how much to tip for the services you receive.
 In addition, here is a handy dandy Pocket Card Tip Table Calculator.

 To get great information and product solutions on men’s health issues over 40 related to nutrition, fitness, heart health, and lifestyle delivered directly to your inbox, join our email list.

 While some links here are affiliate links, there is no additional charge to you.
 If you make a purchase, I make a commission.
 Please know that I will only affiliate myself with products and services I believe in.

 If you are in the service industry, we would like to hear from you on what you believe is appropriate and how much to tip for your particular service.